top of page

 • The child is under 18 years of age;

-• The child is a lawful permanent resident (LPR); and
+• The child is a lawful permanent resident (LPR), and

-• The child is residing in the United States in the legal and physical custody of the U.S. citizen parent.
+• The child resides in the United States under the legal and physical custody of a U.S. citizen parent.

-Example: Naomi was born in Tel Aviv in 2007.
+Example: Naomi was born in Peris in 2007.
 Her mother is a U.S. citizen by birth, and her father has no U.S. status.
 In 2009, the family decided to relocate to the U.S. for employment purposes.
 In 2019, Naomi applied for Lawful Permanent Residency (green card) through her mother and became a Lawful Permanent Resident.
 Her parents now want to know her status.

 What happens when the parent becomes a U.S. citizen after a child is born?